 Say for instance your toe has accidentally been stepped on multiple times.
 You may notice that your toenail grows slowly and even in a deformed manner.
 This is due to damage to the nail matrix.

-It’s also important to remember that once your toenail falls off, the nail does generally grow back slightly thicker.
-It’s important to check for things like fungus.
+falls off, the nail does generally grow back slightly thicker.
+It’s important to check for things like fungus and an ingrown nail.
 You will want to make sure that your nail is normal looking in thickness and color.

 If you notice yellow, white, or green discoloration in your nail suggestive of fungal or bacterial infection, you’ll want to contact your doctor for appropriate medications to treat this.